 You can ensure that any technical items used for your courses are accessible and compliant by using the following information.
 Please note that this is simply the minimum requirement for technical accessibility.
 We encourage you to use additional strategies and solutions.
-For assistance, contact DSP&S.
+For assistance, contact LARS.

 Note: In accordance with California Government Code - 11135, and in accordance with the Chancellor’s office Legal Opinion M 03-09 and Legal Opinion M 01-17, the California Community College system follows Section 508 of Rehabilitation Act of 1973 Electronic and Information Technology Accessibility Standards.